- The Budget focus is on long-term challenges, including mental health and child poverty

 The Government subsidised apprenticeship programme Mana in Mahi will receive a $50 million funding boost to increase the number of places available from 150 to 2000, writes Charlotte Evett CA, New Zealand Government Relations Lead for CA ANZ.

-The Government has identified five priorities for Budget 2019:
+The Government's five priorities for Budget 2019 are:

 - Supporting a thriving nation in the digital age through innovation, social and economic opportunities

 - Creating opportunities for productive businesses, regions, iwi and others to transition to a sustainable and low-emissions economy.

 - Overview of the Budget - Read the commentary from Peter Vial FCA on the Budget's long-term benefits.